 IPTA is the only professional body solely representing patent and trade mark attorneys in Australia.
 IPTA is managed by members of the profession on a voluntary basis.
 One of the main focusses of IPTA is the promotion and safeguarding of intellectual property rights in Australia while endeavouring to secure the interests of our profession as a whole.
 In order to maintain the strength and future of our profession in Australia, we consider it paramount that all eligible attorneys should be members of IPTA.
 Our profession is very small compared to other professions and therefore it is vital that we have a strong membership to ensure that our views will be heard, especially by Government when considering new legislation, and the ongoing importance of our role in the IP arena recognised.

 Membership of IPTA provides the following benefits:

-- Promote improvements in patent, trademark, logo, design and copyright laws and regulations
+• Promote improvements in patent, trademark, logo, design and plant breeder’s rights laws and regulations

-- Encourage communication between members, allowing them to exchange professional ideas and knowledge on patents, designs, trade marks and copyright issues, and to gather and disseminate professional knowledge
+• Encourage communication between members, allowing them to exchange professional ideas and knowledge on patents, designs, trade marks and plant breeder’s rights issues, and to gather and disseminate professional knowledge

-- For members, IPTA offers continuous professional education to the highest standards
+• For members, IPTA offers continuous professional education to the highest standards, including monthly webinars